IntentArchitect/Docs/articles/module-building/templates-general/tutorial-create-a-template/03-install-and-run-the-module/install-and-run-the-module.md

 ## Install the Module

 Next, let's install the Module we created in the [previous step](xref:module-building.templates-general.tutorial-create-a-template.create-the-module-and-a-template).
 To do this, we first navigate to the `Modules` tab of our Application.
+Right click on the `TestApp` application and select `Manage Modules` .

 ### Finding and Installing the Module

 By default, Intent Architect is configured only with the repository for official Modules hosted at [https://intentarchitect.com/](https://intentarchitect.com/).
 To be able to use our own Module we need to make a new repository which is set to the folder where our `MyModules.Entities.1.0.0.imod` file was created.

 1. Open `Manage Repositories` from the [Profile Menu](xref:application-development.applications-and-solutions.how-to-manage-repositories#profile-menu).
-2. Add a new Repository with a unique `Name` (e.g. "My Modules") and the `Address` value being the full location of the folder where our Module was created (e.g. `C:\Dev\MyModules\Intent.Modules`).
+2. Add a new Repository with a unique `Name` (e.g. "My Modules") and the `Address` value being the full location of the folder where our Module was created (e.g. `C:\Code\MyModules\Intent.Modules`).
 3. Reorder the repositories so that this new one is at the top.
 4. Click `Save`.